-This post has been translated from Italian to English.
+This post has been translated from a publication located at Digital 4 Biz.

 Below is an interview with the Business Development Director at Kipcast, Federico Vittadello.

 The COVID-19 pandemic of the last year, along with travel restrictions, has encouraged consumers to make greater use of online shopping.